ncarandini/SelfSignedDemo/README.md

         </network-security-config>

 ## Issue
-After those changes, the solution build just fine, but when debugging the app fails short because the `Boundle` parameter of the `MainActivity.OnCreate` override method is `null`.
+After those changes, the solution build just fine, but when debugging the app fails short because the `Bundle` parameter of the `MainActivity.OnCreate` override method is `null`.
 When I remove those changes, everything works fine.